rishabhdhenkawat/majot-project/examples/mllib_rcv1.md

-## Example of running Ernest using Apache Spark ML
+## Example of running Tool using Apache Spark ML

-This document presents an example of using Ernest to build a performance model for binary classification using Logistic Regression implemented in [Spark ML](http://spark.apache.org/mllib).
+This document presents an example of using Tool to build a performance model for binary classification using Logistic Regression implemented in [Spark ML](http://spark.apache.org/mllib).